RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

       write-after-read (WAR) : reading value from a register and writing the value in the same register.
       write-after-write (WAW) : writing value to a register and writing the value in the same register.

-  After resolving control dependences and artificial dependences, instructions are issued and begin execution in parallel.
+  After resolving control dependences and artificial dependences, instructions are issued and executed in parallel.
   But, instructions does not complete their execution in sequential order since they are parallelized.
   As a result, instructions must be held in a temporary status until the architectural state can be updated.
   Meanwhile, to maintain high performance, these results must be usable by dependent instructions.